bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_probability_vectors.md

   </figure>
 </div>

-It can be noted that both distributions in Fig. 1 are different, since the first contour plot shows clear circles and the second contour plot shows tilted ellipses.
+It can be noted that the distributions in Fig. 1 are different, since the first contour plot shows clear circles and the second contour plot shows tilted ellipses.
 For both distributions, 10000 random realizations ${\bf{x}} = [x_1, x_2]^\top$ are generated and the marginal distributions of both $X_1$ and $X_2$ are shown using a histogram and a fitted Gaussian distribution.
 It can be seen that the individual distributions of $X_1$ and $X_2$ are exactly equal for both multivariate distributions, but still the multivariate distributions are different.
 This difference can be explained by the <i>covariance</i> between the random variables $X_1$ and $X_2$ of the random vector $\bf{X}$.

 The covariance is a measure of the relationship between 2 random variables.
 The second distribution in Fig. 1 has a negative covariance between $X_1$ and $X_2$, because if $X_1$ increases $X_2$ decreases.
 No such thing can be said about the first distribution in Fig. 1, where $X_1$ and $X_2$ seem to have no relationship and behave independently from each other.